jmillican/ml_projects_in_progress/ONGOING_NOTES.md

   - rl_model_25-08-16_16-38_iteration_180: {'wins': 29, 'losses': 4971, 'avg_moves_to_win': '24.34', 'avg_moves_to_lose': '8.32'}
   - rl_model_25-08-16_16-44_iteration_210: {'wins': 35, 'losses': 4965, 'avg_moves_to_win': '25.34', 'avg_moves_to_lose': '8.57'}
   - rl_model_25-08-16_16-49_iteration_240: {'wins': 49, 'losses': 4951, 'avg_moves_to_win': '26.16', 'avg_moves_to_lose': '8.71'}

+* OK I'm going to try changing my approach a little.
+I'll delete all of my existing models to clear things out, and then I'm going to actually change the input format to have 3 dimensions: one says is the cell visible or not, one says if it is flagged or not, and one says how many adjacent mines there are.
+This will hopefully give the network less to learn (as it won't need to waste time on interpreting these facts from the input).
+  - rl_model_25-08-16_17-07_iteration_0: {'wins': 1, 'losses': 4999, 'avg_moves_to_win': '10.00', 'avg_moves_to_lose': '4.79'}
+  - rl_model_25-08-16_17-12_iteration_30: {'wins': 0, 'losses': 5000, 'avg_moves_to_win': '0.00', 'avg_moves_to_lose': '3.60'}
+  - rl_model_25-08-16_17-17_iteration_60: {'wins': 0, 'losses': 5000, 'avg_moves_to_win': '0.00', 'avg_moves_to_lose': '3.59'}
+  - rl_model_25-08-16_17-22_iteration_90: {'wins': 0, 'losses': 5000, 'avg_moves_to_win': '0.00', 'avg_moves_to_lose': '3.59'}

+* OK so this version isn't working at all.
+I must be doing something quite wrong here!
+* Hmm so one quick bug - not the cause I suspect - but if the first move was a flag, there would be no mines for it!
+Have fixed that.
+And I've attempted to calculate the average value for non-zero adajacent numbers of mines (seems to be about 1.4) so I'm roughly normalising this field in the input vector by dividing it by 1.5.
+  - rl_model_25-08-16_17-25_iteration_0: {'wins': 0, 'losses': 5000, 'avg_moves_to_win': '0.00', 'avg_moves_to_lose': '1.58'}
+  - rl_model_25-08-16_17-30_iteration_30: {'wins': 0, 'losses': 5000, 'avg_moves_to_win': '0.00', 'avg_moves_to_lose': '3.60'}

+* From a _weirdly terrible_ baseline of losing in 1.58 moves, 3.6 is an improvement.
+Let's see where it goes from there.
+  - rl_model_25-08-16_17-35_iteration_60: {'wins': 0, 'losses': 5000, 'avg_moves_to_win': '0.00', 'avg_moves_to_lose': '3.60'}
+  - rl_model_25-08-16_17-40_iteration_90: {'wins': 0, 'losses': 5000, 'avg_moves_to_win': '0.00', 'avg_moves_to_lose': '3.59'}

+* I've improved a few inefficiencies by finding vectorised way of doing stuff that had previously been in Python loops; and keeping a running track of the remaining valid moves, instead of having to recalculate them every time.
+Doesn't really help the main issue, but hopefully will help to accelerate future training runs (although the time is dominated by inference and training at this point).

+* I'm going to give it another go now, but also increase the batch size, and make the model itself smaller.
+I'll commit first and then make those tweaks.